opmorgan/dots/README.md

 These \*nix dotfiles can be deployed quickly with stow.
 You can clone this repo to your home directory, then [use stow to symlink config files to their target locations.](https://perma.cc/9QPQ-PPM8)

+## Pons

 ![JoelCooper-rice](https://github.com/opmorgan/dots/blob/pons/.glamour-shots/joel.png?raw=true)